-All car insurance policies have a definite policy period.
-The policy period is the set of dates in which the policy is effective.
-The start and end date are the cutoff dates on your documentation, payments, and coverage unless you choose to renew the policy.
+An insurance policy period is the time frame during which an insurance policy is effective.
+It most often applies to car insurance.
+All policies have defined periods; the start date and end date are the cutoff dates on your documentation, payments, and coverage unless you renew.

-The length of a policy period can vary per insurance carrier.
-A large portion of carriers only offer six month policy periods.
-Some policies can have a year policy period and some carriers even offer a month to month policy period.
-Month to month policies are rare and are often reserved for high-risk drivers.
+Keep in mind that the length of a policy period can vary per insurance carrier.
+A large portion of carriers only offer six-month or year-long policy periods.
+Some carriers offer month-to-month policy periods, but they are rare and often only for high-risk drivers.

-If you pay your premium in full, your next payment will be due at the end of the policy period which will also be on the 5th of the month.
-All payments will be based on the date the policy is started unless other special arrangements are made.
+For instance, suppose you begin your policy on June 20th.
+In that case, your monthly payments will be due on the 20th of each month.
+If you pay your premium in full, your next payment will be due at the end of the policy period; that will also be on the 20th of the month.
+All payments will be based on the date the policy began.

-It is always a good idea to know your policy period dates.
-It will make you aware of when your payment is due.
-It will also make you aware of when to start shopping for a cheaper rate if you plan on switching at the end of the policy period.
+It's always a good idea to know your policy period dates so you'll know when your payment is due.
+They also let you know when to start shopping for a cheaper rate if you plan on switching at the end of the period.

 In some rare cases, a policy may be non-renewed, which means your insurance company is canceling your coverage after your current policy ends.
 You'll need to look for a new insurance carrier before your current policy is over—whether you want to or not.
 Most drivers won’t have to worry about this outcome, though.
 Unless you are a poor driver with a bad track record, most companies will be eager to keep your business.